 Excessive alcohol consumption can trigger psoriasis outbreaks.
 When patients drink alcohol in large amounts, the flare-ups become more frequent.
 Reducing alcohol intake or quitting altogether is a great lifestyle choice to limit psoriasis® occurrences.

 Patients dealing with high stress can experience flare-ups more frequently.
 In these cases, effective stress management techniques can help prevent psoriasis episodes.

 Certain drugs can trigger psoriasis.
 These drugs include high blood pressure medications, antimalarial medications, and lithium.
 You should consult with your primary care physician to manage your prescribed medications if they are causing psoriasis outbreaks.

 Any scrape, cut, or injury which breaks the skin may cause a psoriasis flare-up.
 These include sunburns scratching, and picking at flaky areas of the skin.

 Patients who are sick or battling an infection like strep throat have an immune system that is working overtime.
-Dealing with an illness may trigger an outbreak because psoriasis is a condition that is driven by an overactive immune system.
+Dealing with an illness may trigger an outbreak because a condition that is driven by an overactive immune system.

-Patients seeking relief from psoriasis should consult with a board-certified dermatologist.
+Patients seeking psoriasis relief from psoriasis should consult with a board-certified dermatologist.
 Although there is presently no cure for the condition, there are multiple treatments which can increase comfort and keep the outbreaks to a minimum.
 The optimal treatment for psoriasis patients will depend on the seriousness of their condition and the location of their outbreaks.